ultimateownsz/PySeas/docs/Game Design Document/GGD.md

 ### GitHub Projects

-We aim to use Github projects to manage the development timeline and roadmap for the game Future features, updates, and milestones  will be organized and tracked through Github, with new features and  tasks being created via issues.
+We aim to use Github projects to manage the development timeline and roadmap for the game future features, updates, and milestones.
+It will be organized and tracked through our [Project Task List](https://github.com/users/ultimateownsz/projects/15), with new features and tasks being created via issues.
 This approach allows for transparent progress tracking, collaborative development, and ensures that the  community can easily follow and contribute to the project.

 ---